Future of Manufacturing

 Much has been said about Industry 4.0, and how it has revolutionized the manufacturing world by providing manufacturers with opportunities to utilize advanced tools and technologies throughout the product lifecycle.
 There’s no doubt that Industry 4.0 has enabled manufacturers to increase operational visibility, reduce costs, expedite production times, and deliver exceptional customer support.

-Regardless which viewpoint you subscribe to, there can be no doubt that manufacturers must continue to embrace change in order stay ahead of competitors and win market share in an ever-evolving industry.
+Regardless of which viewpoint you subscribe to, there can be no doubt that manufacturers must continue to embrace change in order to stay ahead of competitors and win market share in an ever-evolving industry.
 Those who wish to not just survive, but thrive, must leverage the latest technologies and trends.

-Employee Safety Becomes a Top Priority
+Employee Safety Remains a Top Priority

-This renewed focus on employee safety even extends as far as field service; in order to minimize contact, technicians will need to be more prepared for each job so that they can quickly complete open work orders.
+This renewed focus on employee safety extends as far as field service; to minimize contact, technicians will need to be more prepared for each job so that they can quickly complete open work orders.
 It wouldn’t be at all surprising if there were a dramatic increase in manufacturers’ first-time fix rates as a result.
 We also predict that this trend will have a direct effect on supply chain visibility, as manufacturers demand greater transparency from suppliers as they work to track issues and claims throughout the manufacturing process.